-For 85 years, St. Margaret’s served the local Anglican congregation, but in 1995, the building became too difficult to maintain and it was forced to close.
-Luckily, Mike Love saw its potential and seven years later, the Grade II listed building reopened as the community space we all know and love today.
-Their packed calendar of events includes art exhibitions, film screenings and concerts, not to mention their famous beer and cider festival.
+For 85 years, St. Margaret’s served the local Anglican congregation, but in 1995, the church became too difficult to maintain and it was forced to close.
+Luckily, Mike Love saw its potential and seven years later, the Grade II-listed building reopened as the community space we all know and love today.
+Their packed calendar of events includes art exhibitions, film screenings and concerts, not to mention their famous beer and cider festivals.
 But the highlight is their monthly afternoon tea which is totally free.

 Left Bank Leeds, Cardigan Road, Hyde Park, Leeds, West Yorkshire, LS6 1LJ.

 Chichini is one of the best places in Hyde Park for a cheap bite to eat.
 They have a straight-forward, fuss-free menu with everything from paninis to jacket potatoes, but as every local knows, there are some standout favourites.
 The fry-ups are the perfect way to see off those pesky hangovers, and if you’re visiting later in the day, the cheese and meatball sarnie is a must-try.
 Whatever you go for, you can scoff it in a bright, colourful cafe.

 Chichini, 9 Hyde Park Corner, Hyde Park, Leeds, West Yorkshire, LS6 1AF.